 Setback from any property line for such uses shall be a minimum of 100 feet if the structure does not have a permitted and functioning potable water supply and wastewater disposal system.
-The minimum lot size is 5 acres.
+Minimum lot size: 5 acres.
 The DRB may require additional setback distance due to terrain or view issues.